 Japan’s Depleted Strength

-While the atomic bombs were unquestionably important in bringing about Japan’s surrender, the question of their ultimate necessity in the surrender remains.
-Any discussion of the bombs’ necessity must first take into account Japan’s military situation in August 1945.
-By this time Japan was no longer the military juggernaut it had been in 1941, as American soldiers and marines had driven the Japanese out of the Philippines and off of a succession of strategic islands in the Pacific.
-Worse, wrote Walker
+While the atomic bombs were unquestionably important in bringing about Japan’s surrender, the question of their ultimate necessity in the surrender remains unsettled.
+Any discussion of this question must begin by taking account of Japan’s military situation in August 1945, by which time it was no longer the military juggernaut it had been in 1941.
+Not only had American soldiers and marines driven the Japanese out of the Philippines and off a succession of strategic islands in the Pacific but worse, wrote Walker,

-By the Spring of 1945, [Japan’s] military strength was a pale shadow of the formidable machine that had raided Pearl Harbor and overrun vast expanses of East Asia.
-The once-proud navy had ceased to exist as an effective fighting force.
+[Japan’s] once-proud navy had ceased to exist as an effective fighting force.
 The air corps could no longer claim technological superiority over American planes and had lost a large percentage of its skilled pilots.
 The training of new recruits was discontinued in March 1945 because of a lack of aviation fuel.
 The decline of the air force left Japanese cities poorly defended against American bombing attacks.

 These bombing attacks, wrote New York Times military analyst Hanson Baldwin, had “started slowly in June, 1944…had been increased materially in 1945, and by August, 1945, more than 16,000 tons of bombs had ravaged Japanese cities.”
 The bombings, which generated firestorms so hot that they boiled rivers and canals, killed hundreds of thousands of Japanese civilians and left millions more homeless.